 - 84 The application site is allocated in the LDP (H63), within a Tier 2 settlement, as identified through TAYplan Policy 1.
 The proposed development of the site therefore is considered to be consistent with the objectives of Policy 1 of TAYplan. - 85 The Glenalmond Road site is allocated for 160 dwelling units under site allocation H63, forming the only new strategic housing site allocation within Rattray under the current LDP.
-The proposed principle of residential development complies with the associated policy objectives in this regard.
-In addition, the neighbouring use of the Holiday Park, which is covered by Policy ED4: Caravan Sites, Chalets and Timeshare Developments is not considered to conflict with the established residential site allocation. - 86 There are a number of developer requirements set out in the LDP for this site, as detailed in the following table, that require further consideration:
+It is worth clarifying at this stage that the housing numbers reflected in the site allocation is purely an indicative figure to satisfy housing land supply requirements for the wider LDP and does not necessarily reflect the fixed site capacity, which is borne out of detailed site layout designs, landscape capacity studies and site context appraisals.
+The principle of residential development complies with the associated policy objectives in this regard.
+In addition, the neighbouring use of the Holiday Park, which is covered by Policy ED4: Caravan Sites, Chalets and Timeshare Developments are not considered to conflict with the established residential site allocation. - 86 There are a number of developer requirements set out in the LDP for this site, as detailed in the following table, that require further consideration: